django-cms/django-cms/docs/how_to/01-placeholders.rst

 How to use placeholders outside the CMS
 =======================================

-Placeholders are special model fields that django CMS uses to render user-editable content (plugins) in templates.
+Placeholder fields are special model fields that django CMS uses to render user-editable content (plugins) in templates.
 That is, it's the place where a user can add text, video or any other plugin to a webpage, using the same frontend editing as the CMS pages.